grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 In a literal translation, it is saying that "all feasible sets contain at least one, smaller feasible set".
 This implies that all solutions contain solutions to smaller problems, which contain solutions to even smaller problems, and so on.
 For each solution, this process will eventually lead to the empty set.
-Recalling our algorithm, we initiate `solution = []` -- the empty set is our starting point!
+Recalling our algorithm, we initiate `result = []` -- the empty set is our starting point!
 This means that we can reach every solution in $$F$$ starting from the empty set and iteratively expanding, just as we do in a greedy algorithm.
 As the minimal solution can be any solution depending on the weights, this ensures to us that the minimal solution is always *accessible*.